-Funding Partners: CHSRA: Ian Ferrier and Wai Su; SFCTA: Luis Zurinaga
+Funding Partners: CHSRA: Ian Ferrier

-In November a new Program Plan (baseline) was established.
-This update was necessitated due to the delay in receiving a Full Funding Grant Agreement (FFGA) from the FTA.
-This delay impacted several aspects of the PCEP including the DB electrification effort, manufacturing of EMU trainsets, and permanent power availability.
-The program critical path now runs through PG&E design and construction to provide permanent power, and concludes with pre-revenue testing.
+The forecasted Revenue Service Date (RSD) remains December 2021.
+The addition of approximately five months of contingency to account for potential risk to the project yields an RSD of April 2022.
+The program critical path runs through PG&E design and construction to provide permanent power, and concludes with pre-revenue testing.
 The near-critical path runs through design and manufacturing of EMU trainsets.